wishonia/wishonia/public/cost-to-create-a-dao.md

 ---
 title: "Cost to Create a Decentralized Institute of Health DAO"
-excerpt: "Global military spending nearly doubled from $1.1 trillion in 2000 to $1.9 trillion in 2020 (in 2020 inflation-adjusted dollars).
-This is an average increase of $3.9% or $42 billion a year."
+excerpt: "How much it would cost to create a DAO to fund the 1% Treaty Initiative"
-coverImage: "/treaty/military-spending-scenarios-chart.png"
+coverImage: "/military-spending-scenarios-chart.png"
-date: "2024-03-16T05:35:07.322Z"
+# date: "2024-03-16T05:35:07.322Z"
-author:
+#author:
-name: Mike P. Sinn
+#    name: Mike P. Sinn
-picture: "/assets/blog/authors/mike.png"
+#    picture: "/assets/blog/authors/mike.png"
 ogImage:
-url: "/treaty/military-spending-scenarios-chart.png"
+url: "/military-spending-scenarios-chart.png"
 ---

-To estimate the cost of creating a DAO like ConstitutionDAO to get initial funding, we need to consider the various expenses involved in setting up and running the DAO.
-Let's break it down:
+To estimate the cost of creating a DAO like [ConstitutionDAO](https://juicebox.money/p/constitutiondao) to get initial funding, we need to consider the various expenses involved in setting up and running the DAO:

 1. Smart Contract Development:
   - Developing the smart contracts for the DAO, including token creation, voting mechanisms, and treasury management.